kevinbarabash/beignet/design/mvp/README.md

 After experimenting with different strongly typed compile-to-JS languages, one common downside was that they all required bindings to be written to existing JavaScript/TypeScript libraries.
-Crochet's type system is compatible with TypeScript's type system.
-Crochet can parse .d.ts files and convert the types into Crochet types.
-It can also output .d.ts files when compiling .crochet source code.
+Escalier's type system is compatible with TypeScript's type system.
+Escalier can parse .d.ts files and convert the types into Escalier types.
+It can also output .d.ts files when compiling .esc source code.
 This provides automatic, bidirectional, interop with TypeScript.

 ## Design Docs